socnetv/app/README.md

 To run the latest and greatest version of SocNetV in Linux, download the latest Linux AppImage from the project's [Downloads](https://socnetv.org/downloads) page.

 Then, make the .AppImage file executable and double-click on it to run SocNetV.
 That's it!

-Note, however, that your system needs to have libfuse2 installed.
-On latest Ubuntu releases, you need to instal it with `sudo apt install libfuse2t64`
+Note: Your system needs to have `libfuse2` installed for AppImages to work:

+- On **Ubuntu 24.04+**: `sudo apt install libfuse2t64`
+- On **Ubuntu 22.04 and earlier**: `sudo apt install libfuse2`

 > SocNetV is also available in the [repositories of most Linux distributions](https://repology.org/project/socnetv/versions).
 However, that is not always the most recent version.
 We urge you to use the AppImage of the latest version available from our website instead.

 Alternatively, users of openSUSE, Fedora and Ubuntu/Debian can install SocNetV from our own repositories.